jeremie5/pregeometric-cosmogenesis/README.md

 > This repository outlines a conceptual cosmogenesis framework in which finite-density spacetime emerges from a pre-geometric substrate through a rupture-driven transition.
 No cosmological constant, multiverse, or exotic quantum gravity machinery is assumed.
 Only mass content, symmetry, instability, and mapping structure.

-If you made it this far: welcome to the substrate.+
+If you made it this far: welcome to the substrate.